Bagels can be part of a nutritious diet. Just eat them in moderation and choose versions made from whole ingredients when possible.

-Dating as far back as the 17th century, bagels are one of the most beloved comfort foods around the world.
+Dating as far back as the 17th century, bagels are one of the most beloved comfort foods worldwide.

-Though frequently eaten for breakfast, it’s not uncommon to see bagels on lunch or dinner menus as well.
+Though frequently eaten for breakfast, it’s also not uncommon to see bagels on lunch or dinner menus.

-In recent years, these baked goods have earned a rather negative reputation amidst claims that their high carb content makes them inherently unhealthy.
+In recent years, these baked goods have earned a somewhat negative reputation amidst claims that their high carb content makes them inherently unhealthy.

 This article reviews whether bagels can fit into a healthy diet and provides tips for maximizing their nutritional value.